topappfield/topappfield.github.io/content/narisatu/_index.md

 ## Play

-You can play [Narisatu online](/narisatu/web/) or install a mobile app for Android phones.
+You can play [Narisatu online](web/) or install a mobile app for Android phones.

 {{ playstore(appid='Narisatu', question='Do you like puzzles?', motto='Narisatu is a simple puzzle with a complex solution.') }}

+## Resources

+You can also read [privacy policy](privacy-policy) if you really want to.